abyssDS/sfmlWiki/FAQ.md

 ### <a name="graphics-broken-rendertexture"/>RenderTextures don't work on my computer!

+First of all, as with everything else sfml-graphics related, check if you have drivers installed that expose the hardware functionality that SFML uses.
+If you have a system that came with pre-installed drivers, that still doesn't mean that they were bug-free or even supported everything that the hardware would be capable of.
+There is never an excuse not to at least check for updated drivers and try to install them.
+This might not always be possible, but for the majority of cases (and almost all the time for desktop computers) it is possible.

+Once you are sure that your drivers are up-to-date, check if your graphics hardware supports OpenGL Framebuffer Objects (GL_EXT_framebuffer_object extension).
+If you are sure it does and RenderTextures still don't work, open a thread on the forum with the information you have gathered and almost all the time, you will be assisted promptly.

+If your graphics hardware doesn't support OpenGL Framebuffer objects, fear not, because SFML has a fallback implementation which uses an auxiliary context's framebuffer to render to.
+The performance ranges from marginally slower than the native implementation to much slower e.g. in software renderers.

+If the second variant doesn't work for you either, and you know that your hardware is somewhat capable, open a thread on the forum with the information you have gathered and a solution will be worked out most of the time.

 ### <a name="graphics-smooth-animation"/>My animations/movements aren't smooth or exhibit stuttering!

 The most common cause of this is because you are directly or indirectly relying on your application running at a fixed frame rate.
 Frame rates cannot be reliably locked to a certain value without a lot of effort and knowledge of lower level operating system aspects.
 The reasons for this are given [here](#window-set-framerate-limit) and [here](#system-sleep).
 Using vertical synchronization is out of the question because this might result in different frame rates on different systems.